Rock Werchter: Werchter Boutique

 This new festival was created in 2008 and organised one week after the main festival.
 It mainly aims at complete families with acts for children, teenagers as well as adults.
 The main acts in 2008 were Tokio Hotel, Santana and Doe Maar.
 In 2009 was centered on a concert of Madonna during her Sticky & Sweet Tour.
 In all, 68,000 tickets were sold for the concert, making it a one-day sell-out event.
 In 2010 Prince made one of his only 3 stops in Europe as the headliner.
 In 2012, it was headlined by metal band Metallica, supported by various heavy metal and rock bands like Gojira, Mastodon and Soundgarden.
 Muse performed there during their 2013 Unsustainable Tour, with Belgian bands Balthazar and SX as support.
 In 2016, Rihanna was planned to headline the event, but a shortage of police forces on the planned day because of the Belgian national holiday led to the 2016 event being cancelled, with Rihanna rescheduled to appear a month later at Pukkelpop.

 Main Square Festival

 Since 2008, the organizers created a small version of Rock Werchter on the central square of Arras, in northern France.
 It is held on the same dates as Rock Werchter, with a similar line-up - which is an advantage for organisers as they can offer artists two shows instead of one.
 Arras was chosen as a location because of its large historic central square and because of the lack of big rock festivals in France.

+Separate concerts

+From 1980, there were concerts organized on the Werchter festival ground outside the concept of Rock (Torhout)/Werchter, TW Classic or Werchter Boutique.
+See Werchter festival ground.